Healthy Strawberry Milkshake

 Ingredients you will need

-In this healthy strawberry milkshake recipe, you will need: Strawberries (fresh or frozen) unsalted cashews, dates, vanilla, and your favourite milk or milk alternative.
+For this homemade strawberry milk recipe, you will need: Strawberries (fresh or frozen) unsalted cashews, dates, vanilla, and your favourite milk or milk alternative.

 Ingredient Substitutes

-- Strawberries: In this recipe, you can use fresh strawberries or frozen strawberries, you can also sub for another berry like blueberries or raspberries
+• Strawberries: In this recipe, you can use fresh strawberries or frozen strawberries, you can also sub for another berry such as blueberries or raspberries

-- Milk: I use full-fat milk in the milkshakes I make for my kids, but you can use the milk or plant based milk alternative you prefer (almond milk, coconut milk, soy milk, oat milk etc).
+• Milk: I use full-fat milk in the milkshakes I make for my kids, but you can use the milk or non-dairy milks (almond milk, cashew milk, coconut milk, soy milk, oat milk etc).

 I am an ambassador for Countdown supermarket, they support my blog by providing ingredients for recipe creation and testing.
 I often use frozen strawberries from their range in this recipe.